 Matt is a clinical psychologist who works primarily with adults on an individual basis, although he will work with some young people over the age of 15.
 He has an extensive background in chronic mental health issues, and enjoys working with people with complex presentations as well as those who are experiencing periodic illness.
 Within this he has a particular interest in working with people living with personality disorders, bipolar and depression, alcohol and other drug issues, and anxiety disorders.
 He enjoys working with those who have experienced trauma, having completed his Masters thesis on the subject, and with adults on the autism spectrum.

-Lara is a clinical psychologist with experience in the assessment, diagnosis and treatment of mental health disorders.
-She also is able to provide counselling and support for non-clinical concerns such as grief, stress, body image, sexuality, relationships or life coaching.
+Lara is a clinically trained psychologist and board-approved supervisor with experience in the assessment, diagnosis and treatment of mental health disorders.
+She also provides counselling and support for non-clinical concerns such as grief, stress or relationships.

 BSci (GradDipPsych), MClinPsych